 Nvidia’s highly anticipated RTX 3000 series graphic cards have provided considerable performance upgrades to the RTX 2000 series’ disappointing price to performance ratio.
 But with that increased performance, power consumption has also increased quite a bit.
 As a result, the power supply requirements for RTX 30 series graphic cards have gone up.
-Therefore, below we have created a guide containing the power requirements of each of Nvidia’s 30 series GPUs including the RTX 3090, 3080, 3070, 3060 ti, and 3060.
+Therefore, below we have created this comprehensive guide containing the power requirements of the RTX 3090, 3080 Ti, 3080,3070 Ti, 3070, 3060 ti, and 3060.

 Ampere is the new GPU architecture of the RTX 30 Series and is the successor to Nvidia’s Volta and Turing architectures.
 It is Nvidia’s first 7nm architecture GPU which allows more transistors to be stuffed onto a compact region than the previous generations.
 It also embarks itself as the 2nd gen of ray tracing and the 3rd gen of deep learning hardware.
 Nvidia says that this improvement in architecture has enabled them to achieve unprecedented performance leads.

 But as mentioned above, the significantly higher increase in the performance of RTX 3000 GPUs has also come with considerably more power consumption.
-If we compare the power stats of previous generations to the new Ampere-powered GPUs, we can see that the Nvidia RTX 2080Ti had a power consumption of 250W-260W whereas their Titan series relied on 280W.
+If we compare the power specifications of previous generations to the Ampere-powered GPUs, for example, we can see that the Nvidia RTX 2080Ti had a power consumption of 250W-260W whereas their Titan series relied on 280W.
 But the RTX 3080 consumes 320W and the RTX 3090 consumes 350W which is a significant increase in power consumption.
 As a result, below are the PSU requirements of each RTX 3000 series graphic card.

 RTX 3090 Power Supply Requirements